 8 Celebrities Who Threw Major Shade At The 2017 VMAs

-The 2017 VMAs were last night, August 27 on MTV, and as always, the night came with its fair shares of highs, lows, and epic shade.
-The VMAs is one of the biggest nights of the year for music, and this year's show featured amazing performances from the likes of Kendrick Lamar (who won Video of the Year for “HUMBLE.” along with five other moon person trophies), P!nk (who accepted the Michael Jackson Video Vanguard Award in a moving speech about her daughter), Miley Cyrus, Logic, Ed Sheeran, and a killer finale performance of “Swish Swish” from Katy Perry and Nicki Minaj.
+The 2017 VMAs were last night, Aug.
+27 on MTV, and as always, the night came with its fair shares of highs, lows, and epic shade.
+The VMAs is one of the biggest nights of the year for music, and this year's show featured amazing performances from the likes of Kendrick Lamar (who won Video of the Year for “HUMBLE.” along with five other Moon Person trophies), P!nk (who accepted the Michael Jackson Video Vanguard Award in a moving speech about her daughter), Miley Cyrus, Logic, Ed Sheeran, and a killer finale performance of “Swish Swish” from Katy Perry and Nicki Minaj.
 But even though there were lots of great moments during the show last night, there were still plenty of celebrities who threw shade at the 2017 VMAs.

 Of course, the VMAs have kind of become the music industry's favorite place to throw shade.
 A couple years ago when Miley Cyrus hosted the VMAs, Nicki Minaj famously called her out for what she allegedly said about her in an interview with the infamous line, “Miley, what's good?”
 And at last year's VMAs, people thought Calvin Harris was throwing shade at ex-girlfriend Taylor Swift when he accepted the award for Best Male Video and thanked some people involved on the video (Rihanna, the video's director), but left Swift's name out, even though we had already learned at that point that Swift had helped write the song under a pseudonym.
 So yeah, people historically throw shade at the VMAs.
 Here are all the celebs who threw shade this year.